 With all that advice, all that’s left is to go and get cracking!

 Still not sure what skills to list in your CV or how to do it properly?
-Drop a line in the comments and we'll help!
+Drop a line in the comments and I'll help!